stephengold/jolt-jni-docs/README.md

   + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

-To run the "HelloJoltJni" application:
+To run the Java version of the "HelloJoltJni" application:
   + using Bash or Fish or PowerShell or Zsh: `./gradlew :java-apps:HelloJoltJni`
   + using Windows Command Prompt: `.\gradlew :java-apps:HelloJoltJni`